jailop/MapAddress/README.md

 - CRUD Operations: Add, edit, and delete addresses with dw0full geocoding support
 - Search & Filter: Real-time search through addresses
 - CSV Import/Export: Bulk import and export address data
-- Address Details: View comprehensive address information with coordinates
+- Address Details: View address information with coordinates

 Map Integration:

 - Dual Map Providers: Switch between Google Maps and OpenStreetMap
 - Interactive Markers: Custom markers with tooltips and popups
 - Address Geocoding: Automatic address-to-coordinates conversion using OpenStreetMap Nominatim
+- Reverse Geocoding: Click map to add addresses at any location
 - Map Navigation: Zoom, pan, and fit all markers functionality
 - Bidirectional Sync: Click markers to select addresses or click addresses to center map
+- Routing: Mark the start and the end the generate a route to visit all addresses included in a list

 Data Persistence: